 Their first match was a declared a draw when both fled the destruction of the Darkhold and the world as they knew it rather than keep fighting.
 It was a more difficult decision than you’d think, but inevitable if you stop to think about it.
 Had that match had ended it, Dar would have named Valdarag the Fleeting Warrior, or maybe the Short-lived Warrior.

-After rejoining the Forge Folk in the newly risen Daladorns and then having the highlights of his trek to the Darkhold inked on his back, Valdarag resigned as clan chief to take up a lonely vigil at Garaspin, a mountain in the Ironteeth where he keeps one eye on the Shadowgrim and the other on the Darkstar.
-He was willing to wait as long as it took, and it did take a long time, but before the end, he and the Traitor settled their age old score.
+After rejoining the Forge Folk beneath the recently risen Daladorn Mountains, Valdarag had the the highlights of his trek to the Darkhold inked on his back and then he resigned as clan chief to take up a lonely vigil at Garaspin, a mountain in the Ironteeth where he keeps one eye on the Shadowgrim and the other on the Darkstar.
+He was willing to wait as long as it took, and it did take a long time, but before the end, he and the Traitor settled their age old score

 And that, in a nutshell, is Dwarven stubbornness honor.